GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 completes.

 A task with a `WAITING` status is not yet ready to execute.
-A task in this state is blocked by its subtasks which are not yet in the `PASS` state.
+A task in this state is blocked by its subtasks which are not yet in the `PASS` or `DUPLICATE` state.

 A task with a `READY` status is ready to be executed.
 All of its subtasks are in the `PASS` state.

+A task with a `DUPLICATE` status has the same task key as one of its ancestors.
+Task keys are generally made up of the canonical task name and the change to which it applies.
+To avoid infinite loops, subtasks are ignored on duplicate tasks.

 A task with a `PASS` status meets all the criteria for `READY`, and has executed and was successful.